Flame deflector: Design and operation

 The diverter typically comprises a robust, heat-resistant structure that channels the force of the exhaust gases and flames in a specific direction, typically away from the rocket or equipment.
 This is essential to prevent the potentially destructive effects of the high-temperature gases and to reduce the acoustic impact of the ignition.

 A flame trench can also be used in combination with a diverter to form a trench-deflector system.
 The flames from the rocket travel through openings in the launchpad onto a flame deflector situated in the flame trench, which runs underneath the launch structure and extends well beyond the launchpad itself.
 To further reduce the acoustic effects a water sound suppression system may be also used.

 Notable examples

 Apollo program

 During the Apollo program the need for a flame deflector was a determining factor in the design of the Kennedy Space Center Launch Complex 39.
 NASA designers chose a two-way, wedge-type metal flame deflector.
 It measured 13 meters in height and 15 meters in width, with a total weight of 317 tons.
 Since the water table was close to the surface of the ground, the designers wanted the bottom of the flame trench at ground level.
-The flame deflector and trench determined the height and width of the octagonal shaped launch pad.
+The flame deflector and trench determined the height and width of the octagonal launch pad.